Improved Nonlinear Transform Source-Channel Coding to Catalyze Semantic Communications: Experimental Results

 \subsection{Results Analysis}

-Fig. \ref{Fig_rd_curve} shows the RD results over the AWGN channel at SNR $=10$dB.
-These results indicate that our contextual NTSCC model (NTSCC+) can outperform all of the traditional coded transmission schemes using the standardized image codec (BPG and VTM) or the emerging deep learning-based image codecs.
+Fig. \ref{Fig_rd_curve} shows the RD comparison results over the AWGN channel at SNR $=10$dB.
+These results indicate that our contextual NTSCC model (NTSCC+) can outperform all of the traditional coded transmission schemes using the standardized image codec (BPG and VTM) or the emerging neural image codecs.
 To the best of our knowledge, this is the first end-to-end transmission system outperforming the SOTA VTM + 5G LDPC scheme on the classical PSNR metric.
-Compared to the standard NTSCC, our NTSCC+ shows clear performance gain especially in the 2K resolution CLIC dataset, that verifies the efficiency of checkerboard context model on exploiting the correlative probabilistic structure among the semantic latent features, which has the potential to support future XR extreme communication demands.
-Through online updating latents and JSCC encoder, our NTSCC++ achieves further performance gain in Fig. \ref{Fig_rd_curve}(a) and \ref{Fig_rd_curve}(b) with some extra encoding complexity cost as discussed later. { }

-We plot the relative CBR reduction against the ``VTM + 5G LDPC'' anchor at a range of PSNR levels in Fig. \ref{Fig_rd_curve}(b) and \ref{Fig_rd_curve}(d).
+Compared to the standard NTSCC, our NTSCC+ shows clear performance gain, that verifies the efficiency of checkerboard context model on exploiting the correlative probabilistic structure among the semantic latent features.
+Moreover, through online updating latents and JSCC encoder, our NTSCC++ achieves further performance gain in Fig. \ref{Fig_rd_curve}(a) with some extra encoding complexity and latency cost as discussed later.
+In Fig. \ref{Fig_rd_curve}(b), we present the relative CBR reduction against the ``VTM + 5G LDPC'' anchor at a range of PSNR levels.
 These results are derived according to the Bj\o{}ntegaard Delta (BD) chart \cite{bjontegaard2001calculation} by plotting the CBR savings as a function of quality, which verifies that the system coding efficiency gain of our NTSCC+ and NTSCC++ holds for a wide PSNR range and diverse image resolutions.
+For completeness, we present more RD curves and results tested on Kodak and other datasets in the Appendix \ref*{appendix_b}.

-In Table \ref{table_bd_rate}, we summarize the BD-$\rho$ (rate) of coded transmission schemes across two datasets.
+In Table \ref{table_bd_rate}, we summarize the BD-rate (smaller is better) of coded transmission schemes across two datasets.
 Compared to the He \emph{et al.} 2021 \cite{he2021checkerboard} + 5G LDPC which also involves attention-based transforms and checkerboard context model, our NTSCC+ still presents superiority, that justifies the effectiveness of our well-matched nonlinear transform, context entropy modeling, and contextual JSCC codec.
-Compared to the anchor VTM + 5G LDPC, our NTSCC++ can save about 16.35\% channel bandwidth cost.
+Compared to the anchor VTM + 5G LDPC, our NTSCC++ achieves a 14.25\% channel bandwidth cost saving on Kodak dataset and a 4.70\% CBR saving on CLIC21 testset.

 \makeatletter \makeatother